 Carole reports that the black moth that had taken up residence at her home vanished completely shortly after she discovered her husband's writings.
 She doesn't know what happened to it, only that she never saw it again.

 To this day, Carole Lewis is convinced that the moth was sent to comfort her after the passing of Jonathan.
 She reasons that it was his way of telling her that she had been the one redeeming thing in his life.
 For Carole, the moth represented the bond that she and Jonathan had shared.
 She thinks that he wanted to remind her that, at least for a time, she had saved him from himself.

 This short account was sent to me via social media by Brianne Collins.
 The story recounts a few odd occurrences that followed the death of her grandfather.
 It could all be chalked up to coincidence if not for his love of the bird who seemed to have been sent as a protector from beyond.

-Brianne's grandpa, Burt, had passed away at the age of ninety-two.
+Brianne's grandpa, Burt, had passed away at the age of 92.
 He had lived a long, full life with little regret.
 He and his wife, Alice, had raised six children and seen them off into the world.
 His had been a good life.